-Table 2: STPA Step 1 table of UCAs for the medical physicist controller (see Figure 3 and Figure A1 inthe Appendix).
+TABLE II.
+STPA step 1 table of UCAs for the medical physicist controller (see Figs. 3 and 6 in the Appendix).

-Control Action The control action is not given The control action is given incorrectly The control action is given at the wrong time or wrong order The control action is stopped to soon or applied too long Set-up procedures The SOPs are not communicated to the new radiation therapist when the radiation therapist changes linear accelerator coverage.
-[H1, H2, H5] The SOPs are incorrect or incorrectly communicated when the procedure is introduced into clinical use.
-[H1, H2, H5] The SOPs do not get updated and/or communicated when there is a planned process modification.
-[H1, H2, H5] The CBCT-only SRS program is started before the SOPs are completed.
-[H1, H2, H5] The SOPs are finalized before getting input from all team members (radiation oncologists, medical physicists, radiation therapists, schedulers).
-[H1, H2, H5] Fuse MR and pre-plan to CBCT The medical physicist does not perform the fusion when the images (and MR pre- plan) are ready.
-[H1] The medical physicist fuses the images and MR pre-plan incorrectly when using the fusion software.
-[H1] The images are fused before the final or most recent CBCT is acquired and transferred for fusion.
-[H1] The fusion takes too long when transferring images or using the fusion software [H1] Re-optimize and calculate Suboptimal treatment occurs when a suboptimal MR pre- plan is scheduled for treatment.
-[H1] An inaccurate dose calculation is provided when the medical physicist uses the software to perform the calculation.
-[H1] N/A Re-optimization or calculation takes too long when using the treatment planning software.
-[H1] Re-optimization ends before completed after the medical physicist initiates the optimization.
-[H1] Send new plan to RT EMR The wrong patient's final plan is sent to the linac when the final plan has been approved by the radiation oncologist.
-[H1] The final plan is not available at the linac when the patient is positioned correctly and ready for treatment.
-[H1] Schedule for treatment The medical physicist does not schedule the final plan for treatment when it is approved.
-[H1] The medical physicist schedules the final plan for treatment with too many or too few fractions when using the RT EMR scheduling software.
-[H1] The medical physicist takes too long to schedule the plan for treatment after it has been approved by the radiation oncologist.
-[H1]
+Control action The control action is not given The control action is given incorrectly The control action is given at the wrong time or wrong order The control action is stopped too soon or applied too long Setup procedures The SOPs are not communicated to the new radiation therapist when the radiation therapist changes linear accelerator coverage (H1, H2, H5) The SOPs are incorrect or incorrectly communicated when the procedure is introduced into clinical use $(H1, H2, H5)$ The SOPs do not get updated and/or communicated when there is a planned process modification $(H1, H2, H5)$ The CBCT-only SRS program is started before the SOPs are completed (H 1, H 2, H 5) The SOPs are finalized before getting input from all team members (radiation oncologists, medical physicists, radiation therapists, schedulers) ($H1$, $H2$, $H5$) Fuse MR and preplan to CBCT The medical physicist does not perform the fusion when the images (and MR preplan) are ready $(H1)$ The medical physicist fuses the images and MR preplan incorrectly when using the fusion software $(H1)$ The images are fused before the final or most recent CBCT is acquired and transferred for fusion $(H1)$ The fusion takes too long when transferring images or using the fusion software $(H1)$ Reoptimize and calculate Suboptimal treatment occurs when a suboptimal MR pre-plan is scheduled for treatment (H 1) An inaccurate dose calculation is provided when the medical physicist uses the software to perform the calculation $(H1)$ N/A Reoptimization or calculation takes too long when using the treatment planning software $(H1)$ Reoptimization ends before completed after the medical physicist initiates the optimization $(H1)$ Send new plan to RT EMR The wrong patient's final plan is sent to the Linac when the final plan has been approved by the radiation oncologist $(H1)$ The final plan is not available at the Linac when the patient is positioned correctly and ready for treatment $(H1)$ Schedule for treatment The medical physicist does not schedule the final plan for treatment when it is approved (H1) The medical physicist schedules the final plan for treatment with too many or too few fractions when using the RT EMR scheduling software $(H1)$ The medical physicist takes too long to schedule the plan for treatment after it has been approved by the radiation oncologist $(H1)$ is similar to the schedule for treatment control except it has only three UCAs.
+The send new plan to RT EMR control has UCAs for the control action given incorrectly and the control action given at the wrong time or wrong order.
+The remaining results are presented in the Appendix (Tables V-IX).